scrapfly/scrapfly-scrapers/pinterest-scraper/README.md

 ## How It Works

-Pinterest's board and profile pages server-render a resource cache (embedded in the page's `__PWS_INITIAL_PROPS__` script tag) containing the first page of data.
-Additional pages are fetched from Pinterest's internal `/resource/<Name>/get/` API, authorized with the `csrftoken` cookie and `x-app-version` header captured from that same browser session — no login required, since this is all public data.
+Pinterest's board and profile pages server-render a resource cache (embedded in the page's `__PWS_INITIAL_PROPS__` script tag) describing which internal `/resource/<Name>/get/` feed backs the page.
+Every page of pins — including the first — is then fetched from that API, authorized with the `csrftoken` cookie and `x-app-version` header captured from the same browser session.
+No login is required, since this is all public data.

+Those feeds are *gated* by default: the request Pinterest's own front end makes (and the copy cached in the page) returns image-only pin stubs with no title, description, board or owner.
+Each call therefore forces `"gated": false` in the resource options to get the full pin objects back, and the scraper raises if a page comes back as stubs anyway rather than silently emitting empty pins.

-Pin detail pages don't expose this resource cache, so `scrape_pin` parses the rendered DOM directly instead.
+Pin detail pages render client side and expose no resource cache at all, so `scrape_pin` reads the pin from the `PinResource` API using the same session.
+Deleted or private pins quietly redirect to `/ideas/` instead of returning a 404, which `scrape_pin` detects and reports.